profebass99/aws-wordpress-evolution/Design Steps & instructions/Phase-1.md

 Open a new tab to https://console.aws.amazon.com/systems-manager/home?region=us-east-1
 Click on `Parameter Store` on the menu on the left

 ## Create Parameter - DBUser (the login for the specific wordpress DB)

-## Create Parameter - DBUser (the login for the specific wordpress DB)
 Click `Create Parameter`
 Set Name to `/Sunday/Wordpress/DBUser`